kubernetes-sigs/gateway-api/geps/gep-4747/index.md

       name: openai-backend
 ```

-`hostnames` on an egress HTTPRoute means "match requests whose destination
+`hostnames` on an egress HTTPRoute matches requests whose destination
-Host header is one of these values."
-The matching behavior is identical to ingress,
+Host header is one of these values.
+The matching behavior is identical
-though the semantic intent differs: ingress routes serve requests TO these hostnames,
-while egress routes forward requests GOING TO these external hostnames.
+to ingress.

 ### Routing Modes